mir-group/nequip/docs/guide/conventions.md

 Positive diagonal entries of the stress tensor imply that the system is _under tensile strain_ and wants to compress, while negative values imply that the system is _under compressive strain_ and wants to expand.
 When VASP results are parsed by `ASE`, the sign is flipped to match the `nequip` convention.

-If your dataset uses the opposite sign convention, either preprocess the dataset to be in the NequIP stress sign convention, or use the `StressSignFlipTransform` data transform (see [API](../api/data_transforms.rst)).
+If your dataset uses the opposite sign convention, either preprocess the dataset to be in the NequIP stress sign convention, or use the {class}`~nequip.data.transforms.StressSignFlipTransform` data transform.

-Users that have data with virials but seek to train on stress can use the data transform `nequip.data.transforms.VirialToStressTransform`.
+Users that have data with virials but seek to train on stress can use the data transform {class}`~nequip.data.transforms.VirialToStressTransform`.